I don’t know how people planned trips to Europe, or anywhere for that matter, prior to the Internet.

 With those days far behind us, the Internet has provided us the strength and knowledge we need to get from point A, to point B, and beyond.

-Europe and Iceland were on our minds, so we took our search online.
+Europe, and more precisely, Iceland, were on our minds, so we took our search online.
 We joined Facebook groups, studied blogs, and did everything possible to have the upper hand in learning where to stay, how to get there, and most importantly, not getting robbed along the way.
 Living in Costa Rica for many years had me feeling like a local, and when you live in a foreign land, you know the local prices.
 You also know the tourist prices.
-Being fair skinned, I was always quoted tourist prices, only to pipe up “Yo Vivo aqui, no Soy tourista, mae.”
+Being fair skinned, I was always quoted tourist prices by aggressive taxi drivers and operators of tourist attractions, only to pipe up “Yo Vivo aqui, no Soy tourista, mae.”

 I live here, I’m not a tourist, dude.

 The good old days of having that upper hand felt good.
 However, this is a new journey, and a new adventure.
 Iceland, here we come!